 - Use Instagram Story Tools

 These tools will give you more choices if you need different fonts and shapes.
-Some of my favourite tools are Unfold, Mojo video, and Nichi.
+Some of my favourite tools are Unfold, Movavi video editor, and Nichi.
 Unfold has a clean minimalistic design, that is helping you create a clean and polished look of your stories.
-Mojo video is the next best thing on Instagram, and some say that it is even better than Unfold.
+Movavi video is cool because it is free, and you can add music, trim your videos add subtitles and create whatever you want for stories and reels.
 Nichi is a retro and girly app and has a lot of beautiful stickers for free.
 I love Nichi because it can help you create a poetic design and your own templates.
 Just see it for yourself here in the picture.

 - Mix and Match